MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/general-markdown.md

 ## Limit line length to 100 characters

 This applies to conceptual articles and cmdlet reference.
+For `about_` topics, limit the line length to 80 characters.
 Limiting the line length improves the readability of `git` diffs and history.
 It also makes it easier for other writers to make contributions.

 Use the [Reflow Markdown][09] extension in VS Code to reflow paragraphs to fit the prescribed line length.